There’s a part of God’s nature that we forget, especially in a culture that prizes progress and products and programs.

 Every adventure has intimacy woven throughout it.

 Even in the busy seasons He draws us away from the crowds.
-Our desire for adventure lures us into the secret places, untouched by human hands, His presence.
+If we let it, our desire for adventure lures us into the secret places of His presence.

-Adventurers are not concerned with instant results because we know real intimacy can never be forced or quick.
+Adventurers are not concerned with instant results or relationship because we know real intimacy can never be forced or quick.

 Out here in what sometimes feels like the wilderness, God dwells, He waits, and woos us gently to come out from the worn paths of our world to revel in His beauty, presence, and love.